 Highlights: Loving, Athletic, Adventurous.

 Many dogs herd sheep, but the Portuguese Water Dog herds fish.
-They are one of the few dogs bred to assist fishermen with various tasks on the boat.
+They are one of the few dogs bred to assist fishermen with pushing fish into the net, among various tasks on the boat.

 In addition, their amazing athleticism helps them thrive on both water and land.
-Although, they’re mostly just affectionate family dogs today, their love for water never goes away.
+Although, they’re mostly just affectionate family dogs today, their love for water and swimming never seems to go away.

 22. Standard Schnauzer